alesten/mongodb_exercise/README.md

 To be sure the data have been inserted we want to find and count the number of tweets, we have used the following command to do that:

 Db.tweets.find().count()

+we execute the script written in most_mentioned.js in the mongo shell, to make it easier to find most mentioned users.
+The script creates a new collection containing the users.